Clark-Dimaano/ITCS102-Fundamentals-of-Computer-Programming/README.md

+#ITCS102-Fundamentals-of-Computer-Programming
-Clark L. Dimaano
-025A - 14014
+Clark L. Dimaano 025A - 14014 from BSIT - 1C
-19 years old
-Born on July 30, 2006
-Live in Brgy.
-Gibanga Sariaya, Quezon